hcschuetz/todomvc-redux-oo/README.md

 some utilities have been introduced to reduce the amount of boilerplate code.

-Once `utils.js` is in a reasonable shape it will go to its own repository.  (`redux-oo` would be an appropriate name.)
+Once `redux-oo.js` is in a reasonable shape it should go to its own repository.

 Notes:
 - Attaching code to data (to the state) makes hot reloading harder: New